-- July 15 (for projects assessed from April 1 to June 30) - October 15 (for projects assessed from July 1 to September 30) - January 15 (for projects assessed from October 1 to December 31) - April 15 (for projects assessed from January 1 to March 31).
+- no later than July 15 (for projects assessed from April 1 to June 30) - no later than October 15 (for projects assessed from July 1 to September 30) - no later than January 15 (for projects assessed from October 1 to December 31) - no later than April 15 (for projects assessed from January 1 to March 31).

-The project file component is a file maintained by the responsible authority during an environmental assessment.
+The project file component is a file maintained by the RA during an environmental assessment.
 The project file must include a copy of the MCSR, including CSPRs and all records included on the Internet site.
-The responsible authority must maintain the file, ensure convenient public access, and respond to information requests in a timely manner.
+The RA must maintain the file, ensure convenient public access, and respond to information requests in a timely manner.